haggismcbean/pangea/README.md

 Sign Up Now

-Once in a lifetime opportunity to spend the rest of your life doing something interesting for once.
+A once in a lifetime opportunity to spend the rest of your life doing something interesting for once.
 With nothing but your wits and a few meagre supplies, you'll be dropped into the middle of an alien wasteland to make of it what you can

 Become a celebrity!

-Your every move will be followed by our hidden drones, so your friends and loved ones back on earth will see how you get along.
+Your every move will be followed by our drones and converted seamlessly into brainchip text, so your friends and loved ones back on earth will be able to follow how you get along.
 Will you be become leader of your tribe?
 Be a brave warrior in the face of impossible foes?
 Discover how to make fire or smelt a precious ore?
 Or will you be eaten by a two headed alien savage the day you land?
 Only one way to find out!

 A one way ticket to almost certain death!

 You'll be signing your life away, but who wants that boring old life anyway?
-Had enough of toiling away your best years just so you can grow old to die and never be remembered for anything?
+Had enough of toiling away your best years just so you can grow old and die and never be remembered for anything?
 Come and settle Pangea and make a name for yourself.
-The most popular TV show on earth for the past {{years}} running wants YOU to come and make a name for yourself
+The most popular text feed on earth for the past {{years}} running wants YOU to come and make a name for yourself

+(when you click a button it transforms into an email, password, submit thing) (there also has to be a login button somewhere at the top)

 #### Character creation page

 Passchip Identity Number: AICHLKEHGB838LAO9

+How would you score yourself on

+Charisma
+Intelligence
 Strength
 Stamina
 Fortitude